Table of Contents

 Take a moment to enjoy simple breathwork, allowing the exhale to be longer than the inhale.

-Example: Breathe in to the count of 3, exhaling to the count of 5.
+Example: Breathe into the count of 3, exhaling to the count of 5.
 Repeat several times.
 The exhale is a letting go.

 Write your thoughts and feelings about something you’ve been holding onto that has occupied you.